Garanfilhasanz/grasping-participant-test/README.md

 *Grasping Accuracy*: Based on keypresses (`y` for correct, `n` for incorrect).
 *Smoothness Score*: Based on changes in vibration motor patterns.

-## Research Context
+## Context

-This project is part of a broader study on tactile guidance systems for blind individuals, focusing on sensorimotor control and the role of hand dominance.
+This project is part of a study on tactile guidance systems for blind individuals, focusing on sensorimotor control and the role of hand dominance.

-## Author

-Garanfil Hasanzade
 Email: garanfil.hasanzade@yandex.com
 GitHub: [Garanfilhasanz](https://github.com/Garanfilhasanz)